-Proposed Moral Position on
+Moral Position on

 Racial and Ethnic Equality

-(to be considered at a Congregational Meeting on January 29)
+(Passed at a Congregational Meeting on January 29, 2017)

-- Whereas we affirm and promote the inherent worth and dignity of every person;
+WHEREAS we affirm and promote the inherent worth and dignity of every person;

-- Whereas we affirm and promote justice, equity, and compassion in human relations;
+WHEREAS we affirm and promote justice, equity, and compassion in human relations;